noagarcia/knowit-rock/README.md

 ### Video Reasoning

-We proposed 4 different models using different visual features extracted from the vidoe clips: `ROCK-image`, `ROCK-concepts`, `ROCK-facial` and `ROCK-caption`.
+We proposed 4 different models using different visual features extracted from the video clips: `ROCK-image`, `ROCK-concepts`, `ROCK-facial` and `ROCK-caption`.